FarronF/limerick-council-meetings/meetings/2015/02/10-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Municipal District of Adare-Rathkeale - 13th January 2015.md

 for minor works in the port.
 This framework expired on the 1st May 2014 and

-therefore could not be used for this scheme.---
+therefore could not be used for this scheme.
+---
 5

 It should be noted that a detailed design was not carried out by the SFPC's